 Your BMI is a weight-height guide that can help your healthcare provider determine if you’re overweight or obese.
 This is important because excess weight can cause all the other numbers listed above to rise, increasing your risk for heart disease and heart attacks.
 But BMI should be looked at as a guide, not a black and white rule.
 That’s because not everyone that falls outside the BMI range is considered at risk.
 For example, many athletes have a higher BMI because muscle weighs more than fat.
 If your BMI is higher than the healthy target, talk to your healthcare provider about a healthy range for you and if you need to take steps to lower it.

 Need help getting your numbers in check?

 In addition to the tips above, you can also try out Aceva’s Heart Care Bundle.
 Used together, this powerful trio is a great foundation for helping improve your overall cardiovascular health.
 CT-Reg features ingredients that have been shown to significantly improve many lipid markers (cholesterol, LDL HDL, triglycerides, fasting blood sugar, Hg-A1C, and fasting glucose).
 CoQ10 uses the highest absorbable form of ubiquinol and helps protect the arterial system by supporting your body’s cellular energy production.
 And, Omega 3 Plus helps you combat inflammation, reduce triglycerides, slow the buildup of plaque, and help lower your blood pressure.

-Many women are so busy taking care of and managing life around them that they tend to overlook or ignore their own health.
+Many of us are so busy taking care of and managing life that we tend to overlook or ignore our own health.
 To make sure you’re the best you going forward, assess your heart health risks, make any heart-healthy changes that need to be made, and get your numbers checked regularly so you can track and measure how well you’re doing with your overall heart health.